-Enterprise Resource Planning, or ERP for short, can be a daunting phrase and an even more daunting process especially for the novice user.
+Enterprise resource planning, or ERP, can be a daunting phrase and an even more daunting process especially for the novice user.
 When trying anything new, it can be confusing and maybe even a little scary.
 However, it is important to push past the fear because the benefits of ERP can be overwhelming!
 The process of implementing ERP Software can be difficult, even for experienced users so keep in mind the following things when implementing ERP:

 What is ERP?